-- 67. In the absence of post Covid occupancy evidence, and no real clarity around public sector hubs, the assumptions made at this stage will need to be subject to regular review.
-Whilst a location strategy for the new entity has not been determined costs have been drawn together to provide a general indication of total costs. - 68.
-Rent has been estimated at £100,800 per annum, based upon a second hand purpose built office facility within south Wales that would provide accommodation for 127 employees.
-Although total expected compliment is approximately 169 staff, an occupancy level of 75% has been assumed under our flexible working assumptions.
-This is based on current Welsh Government provision for similar staff numbers. - £5,000 has been included in the other corporate costs consultancy fees (assumption 66) for an external commission for an option appraisal for the location of the Commission. - 70.
-Agents' fees of 10% of annual rent (plus VAT) will be incurred during the search for suitable premises. - 71.
-A provision of £100,000 has been made for dilapidation costs upon termination of the lease.
-This will be payable to the landlord, the Welsh Government. - 72.
-Table E details the costs which have been included in the estimated location costs, these are based upon those incurred by similar sized organisations.
+- 77. In the absence of post Covid occupancy evidence, and no real clarity around public sector hubs, the assumptions made at this stage will need to be subject to regular review.
+Whilst a location strategy for the new entity has not been finalised, costs have been drawn together to provide a general indication of total costs. - 78.
+Rent has been estimated at £121,920 per annum (including VAT), based upon a second-hand purpose-built office facility within south Wales that would provide accommodation for 127 employees.
+Although total expected compliment is up to169 FTE staff, a maximum occupancy level of 75% has been assumed under our flexible working assumptions.
+This is based on the maximum Welsh Government provision for similar staff numbers. - 79.
+In line with standard practice a six-month rent-free period has been included to cover fit out.
+This practice is dependent on the market at the time, which is also location dependent. - 80. £5,000 has been included in 2022-2023 transition costs under consultancy fees (other Corporate Costs) for an external commission for an option appraisal for the location of the Commission. - 81.
+Agents' fees of £14,630 (10% of annual rent plus VAT) have been included for the search for suitable premises. - 82.
+A provision of £100,000 has been made for dilapidation costs upon termination of the current HEFCW lease.
+This will be payable to the landlord, the Welsh Government.

+83. Tables A10 and A11 details the costs for transition and on an ongoing basis which have been included in the estimated location costs, these are based upon those incurred by similar sized organisations.